 Include links on Facebook, Google+, Twitter, etc…

-Quora is a very powerful tool to use your knowledge base as marketing platform.
+Quora is a very powerful tool to use your knowledge base as a marketing platform.

 Follow topics and interests that are related to your product.
 If one of your knowledge base articles can answer a question, make sure to provide a short and concise answer, as well as a link to the full article.